 I don’t like cucumbers.
 Can I use another vegetable to make this recipe?

-Yes you can.
-Napa cabbage or regular cabbage both work well with this recipe, as well as bean sprouts.
+Yes you can!
+Napa cabbage or regular cabbage both work well with this recipe, as well as bean sprouts and thinly sliced carrots.

-As previously mentioned, oi muchin pairs well with grilled meats and other Korean sides, known as banchan.
+As previously mentioned, this Korean cucumber salad pairs well with grilled meats and other Korean sides.
 But it’s also delicious with fish and tofu dishes, and I also love to eat this cucumber salad together with a bowl of rice because the grains soak up the nutty and savory flavor of the dressing so well.

 Did you like this Korean cucumber salad recipe?
 Are there changes you made that you would like to share?
 Share your tips and recommendations in the comments section below!